Hexagon Robotics AEON: Price, Specs & Where to Buy (2026)

 Full Technical Specifications: Hexagon AEON

-Complete specification sheet sourced from Hexagon Robotics official product page, NVIDIA blog, BMW deployment press release, and third-party coverage.
-Specs verified March 2026.
+Complete specification sheet sourced from Hexagon Robotics official product page, NVIDIA blog, BMW deployment press release, Schaeffler partnership announcement, and third-party coverage.
+Specs verified May 2026.

 Robot NameAEON